Kitten Food, Flaxseed Meal, and Omega-3 Fatty Acids

 Is flaxseed meal (a source of omega-3 fatty acids) in kitten food a necessity for your kitten?
 With all of the different kitten food options and ingredients out there, it’s important to learn the difference between what your kitten needs and what is less essential.
-The following article discusses flaxseed meal, which is in IAMS® Kitten Premium Pate with Gourmet Chicken wet food.
+The following article discusses flaxseed meal, which is in IAMS® PERFECT PORTIONS HEALTHY KITTEN PATÉ - CHICKEN wet food.

 Flaxseed meal is the ground seed of the flax plant.
 The oil in flax is a good source of omega-3 fatty acids, such as alpha-linoleic acid, which is the parent compound of other omega-3 fatty acids.

 Inclusion of omega-3 fatty acids in the diet of humans and other animals, such as kittens, can help:

 - Support healthy brain cells and learning ability